-Delta Communities Threaten Showdown Over 3% OPEX on OML 26, Seek NUPRC’s Intervention
+Delta Communities Threaten Showdown over 3% OPEX on OML 26, Seek NUPRC’s Intervention

 “NUPRC only directed NEPL to revert to them in two week’s time with detailed documented evidence of special intervention projects executed with that shortfall.

-“We of the Isoko Grassroot Mobilisers are not happy with this recent claim of the Assets Management team and Sterling Global Oil Exploration and Energy Company of the alleged Special Intervention Projects.
+“We of the Isoko Grassroot Mobilizers are not happy with this recent claim of the Assets Management team and Sterling Global Oil Exploration and Energy Company of the alleged Special Intervention Projects.

 “It is on record that OML 26 is lagging behind in terms of infrastructural development in the Niger Delta.